volubleogre664/new-portfolio/README.md

 # About the project

-This project is for the application to SovTechs'graduate programe 2023.
+This project is for the application to SovTechs'graduate programe 2023.\
+This project is hosted with Firebase
-View the live website on [https://sovtech.nduduzo.com](https://sovtech.nduduzo.com)
+View the live website on [https://sovtech-nduduzo.web.app/](https://sovtech-nduduzo.web.app/)

 ## Available Scripts